Skip To Main Content

 November 16, 2002 - Wasting No Time

 Head coach Rob King hit the ground running when the program began in 2002.
-They ended the ‘02 season with an undefeated regular season record with a 18-0-1 tally in the program’s first year.
-They ended with a perfect 7-0 Peach Belt Conference record at the DII level.
+The Owls ended their first year with an undefeated regular season record at 18-0-1.
+They ended a perfect 7-0 in the Peach Belt Conference .
 The biggest victory of the year came versus Spelman, when they racked up a 23-0 win, the largest margin of victory in program history.
 The Black and Gold collected the program's first trophy with a 1-0 win over Clayton State in the PBC Final.

 2003 NCAA D2 women's soccer national championships